Anything and everything cloning: Go...

 Hello,

 Without looking too closely, I see that your target plasmid is fairly large at ~11Kb.
 Efficiency starts to noticeably decrease above 10Kb.
-No colonies at least means you aren't fighting false positives right away, so that's a good thing smile
+No colonies at least means you aren't fighting false positives right away, so that's a good thing

 Working in your favour is that you aren't trying to delete a big chunk of the parental and your insert isn't overly large.
 Before messing around with different PCR conditions, my first suggestion is to make sure your transformation efficiency is high.
 Are you running controls there?
 Are you plating out the entire transformation reaction?